Opening Hours Open 7 days a week

 • the other person had a sexually transmitted disease (STD) when you got married or registered a civil partnership

-• the woman was pregnant by another man when you got married or registered a civil partnership
+• the woman was pregnant with another man's child when you got married or registered a civil partnership

 • one spouse or civil partner is in the process of transitioning to a different gender